 U.S. Government documents are excellent resources for studying the 1970s.
 The U.S. Government is the world's largest publisher producing information on a variety of topics.
-Purdue is one of over 1,200 U.S. federal depository libraries and general information about these resources can be found here which also features research guides for finding government information on various topics.
+Purdue is one of over 1,200 U.S. federal depository libraries.

-Watergate Road Map (Grand Jury Report and Recommendations Concerning Transmission of Evidence to the House of Representatives delivered by Judge John Sirica to the U.S. District of Court for the District of Columbia under seal March 1, 1974.
-Released by the National Archives October 31, 2018).
+Grand Jury Report and Recommendations Concerning Transmission of Evidence to the House of Representatives delivered by Judge John Sirica to the U.S. District of Court for the District of Columbia under seal March 1, 1974.
+Released by the National Archives October 31, 2018.